Skip to main content

 Step Five: Debrief your observation

 • Over a debrief phone call with Clarice, you will discuss what you learned from your observations, what interests the parties shared, what the mediators did well, and what questions your observations raised for you.
 The goal of this debrief conversation is to ensure that you understand and can apply the core skills necessary to co-mediate on MWI’s panel, and it is an opportunity to clarify any challenges you observed.
-Clarice will also check in with you about your comfort level as a mediator and let you know about next steps, which would involve either co-mediating with an experienced mediator (see below) or pursuing additional training or mentoring if needed.
+Diana will also check in with you about your comfort level as a mediator and let you know about next steps, which would involve either co-mediating with an experienced mediator (see below) or pursuing additional training or mentoring if needed.

 Step Six: Co-mediate at lease five cases

 • After completing your observations and debrief forms, you will co-mediate at least five cases with an experienced mediator.
-Include a debrief for each co-mediation as well.

 Step Seven: Complete a debrief conversation

-• After completing and debriefing your first five co-mediations, Clarice will either approve your status as a panel member or suggest additional training or mentoring if you are interested in reapplying in the future.
+• After completing and debriefing your first five co-mediations, Diana will either approve your status as a panel member or suggest additional training or mentoring if you are interested in reapplying in the future.

 Please send questions to Clarice Parsons at courtmediation@mwi.org.
 Thank you.